mahilab/Syntacts/software.md

 - Navigate to the `python` directory.
 - Run any of the `example.py` files.

-## Unity
-- Get the latest [Release](https://github.com/mahilab/Syntacts/releases) and extract the files.
-- Import `unity/syntacts.unitypackage` to your project.
-- Add the `SyntactsHub` script to a scene object.

-OR

-- Navigate to the `unity/SyntactsDemo/Assets` directory.
-- Open `Demo.unity` in Unity.

 ## Having issues?
 - Check the [Tutorials](tutorials.md) and [FAQ](faq.md) pages.
 - Head over to the [Issues](https://github.com/mahilab/Syntacts/issues) page and tell us your problem.